-Description Detached one and a half storey farmhouse.
-Accommodation GROUND FLOOR: Entrance vestibule, hall, living room, kitchen, bedroom, bathroom with W.C., pantry.
-FIRST FLOOR: Landing, two bedrooms, boxroom/store.
-Gross internal floor area (m2) 112m2 approximately.
-Neighbourhood and location The property is located within a rural area.
-A range of facilities can be obtained in the nearby small town of Dufftown.
-A wider range of facilities can be obtained within the towns of Huntly, Keith or Elgin which are all within easy commuting distance.
-There are some other residential properties within the vicinity.
-The property is generally surrounded by open countryside.
-Age 120 + years.
-Weather Mainly dry following a mixed spell.
+Gross internal floor area (m2) 191 sqm

+Neighbourhood and location The subjects are situated in the rural village of Advie approximately 7 miles from Grantown on Spey.
+Surrounding properties are of a similar rural residential style and nature.
+Local facilities and amenities can be found in Grantown on Spey.
+Age Originally built circa 1900 and subsequently extended and upgraded in the 1980's.
+Weather Overcast but dry.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-Chimney stacks are of stone construction, externally pointed.
-Flashings at the base of the chimneys are formed in cement.
+The chimney stack is of solid stone construction with a pointed finish and incorporates metal flashings.

 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.

-Roofing including roof space If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is pitched and clad in natural slate.
-The ridge is formed in tile.
-Valleys and hips are formed in lead.
-There is no access to roof timbers over the original part of the property or the front projection.
-There is access to the roof space over the bathroom via a ceiling hatch.
-This roof space was not entered due to the limited size of the space.
-This space has been inspected from the hatch only.
-This roof is of timber construction with timber sarking boards.
+If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
+The roof is of pitched design clad in slates with metal clad valleys and ridging.
+There is no access available into any roof void area.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-The gutters are of a cast iron, half round design with cast iron round downpipes.
+Gutters and downpipes are formed in uPVC.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The walls are of solid stone construction, externally pointed.
-There is provision for sub-floor ventilation via vents at ground level.
-The shower room extension is of solid concrete block construction externally rendered.
+The main walls are 650mm solid stone construction with a pointed/rendered finish.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows are of a double glazed, uPVC type.
-The front door is of a timber framed and panel type.
-The rear door is of a double glazed, uPVC type.
-The soffits and fascia boards around dormer windows are formed in uPVC materials.
-External decorations Visually inspected.
-The gutters and downpipes have a painted finish.
-The front door is finished in a natural wood stain.
+Windows are a mixture of uPVC and timber casement design equipped with sealed unit double glazing.
+The access door is formed in timber and incorporates a glazed panel.
+Fascias and soffits are formed in timber with a painted finish.
+Establish to a second Managha Paramanta I External decorations Visually inspected.